liweijiang/academic-personal-website/content/publication/Delphi/index.md

 ---
-title: "Can Machines Learn Morality?
-The Delphi Experiment"
+title: "An Empirical Investigation of Machines' Capabilities for Moral Judgment with the Delphi Experiment"
 authors:
 - admin
 - Jena D. Hwang